Pediatric Emergency Physicians, Kapiolani Medical Specialists

 Hobbies: Tennis, fishing, University of Hawaii sports.

-Professor of Pediatrics.
-His main interests are research, publishing and technology/telecommunications.
+Professor of Pediatrics and Associate Chair of Finance.
+Dr. Yamamoto’s main interests are research, publishing and technology/telecommunications.
 He is a fellow of the American Academy of Pediatrics (AAP) and a fellow of the American College of Emergency Physicians (ACEP).
-He has published over 114 articles in peer-reviewed journals, 90 abstracts, 75 electronic publications, 40 reference and textbook chapters, and 80 national research/educational presentations.
-He serves on the editorial board of the American Journal of Emergency Medicine and Pediatric Emergency Care, and is a reviewer for other journals.
-He maintains a pediatrics educational web site which has received awards and national recognition: www.hawaii.edu/medicine/pediatrics He is the Chief Editor of Radiology Cases In Pediatric Emergency Medicine, a CD and Web based educational program for which he received the AAP Professional Medical Education Award.
-He is also the author of a parenting book, and is the Chief Editor for Case Based Pediatrics For Medical Students and Residents, the University of Hawaii's Pediatric textbook.
-He is the chairman of the AAP/ACEP Advanced Pediatric Life Support (APLS) steering committee and one of two APLS editors.
-He is formerly a member of AAP’s Pedialink Editorial Board, Committee on Pediatric Emergency Medicine (COPEM), National Conference Planning Group, Committee on CME (COCME), and Committee on Scientific Meetings (COSM).
-He is currently the Vice-Chief of Staff for Kapi’olani Medical Center For Women And Children and a member of the Medical Executive Committee, the Credentials Committee, and the Quality Council.
-He has coached youth soccer, youth baseball, youth volleyball, youth tennis, and has coached Hawaii junior tennis teams at National Tournaments in Salt Lake City and at Stanford.
-He participates in community and media seminars on parenting skills.
-He has three children: Oldest daughter just graduated from UC Berkeley, Univ.
-Hawaii, and Boston U; currently a medical student at the Univ.
-Hawaii John A. Burns School of Medicine.
-Second daughter just graduated from the University of Washington; currently a law student at the Univ.
-Hawaii William S. Richardson School of Law.
-Son who is a senior mechanical engineering student the University of Hawaii.
+He has published over 120 articles in peer-reviewed journals, 90 abstracts, 75 electronic publications, 40 reference and textbook chapters, and 80 national research/educational presentations.
+Dr. Yamamoto serves on the editorial board of the American Journal of Emergency Medicine and Pediatric Emergency Care.
+He is the Chief Editor of Radiology Cases In Pediatric Emergency Medicine, a CD and Web based educational program for which he received the AAP Professional Medical Education Award.
+He is also the author of Tidbits on Raising Children (a parenting book), Pediatric Emergency Medicine Cases (an AAP publication), Pediatric Radiology Review, and is the Chief Editor for Case-Based Pediatrics For Medical Students and Residents (the pediatrics book published by our department of pediatrics).
+He is currently an appointee of the American Board of Pediatrics Emergency Medicine Subboard.
+He is formerly a member of AAP’s Pedialink Editorial Board, Committee on Pediatric Emergency Medicine (COPEM), National Conference & Exhibition Planning Group, Committee on CME, and Committee on Scientific Meetings.
+He is the national steering committee chairman and editor of the Advanced Pediatric Life Support (APLS) textbook and instructor toolkit published by AAP and ACEP.
+Dr. Yamamoto is currently the Vice-Chief of Staff for Kapi`olani Medical Center For Women and Children (KMCWC) and a member of the Medical Executive Committee, the Credentials Committee, and the Quality Council.
+He has coached youth soccer, baseball, volleyball, and has coached Hawaii junior tennis teams at National Tournaments in Salt Lake City and Stanford.
+He has three children: oldest daughter graduated from University of California Berkeley, University of Hawai`i, Boston University, and is now a medical student at the University of Hawaii; second daughter just graduated from University Washington and is now a law student at the University of Hawaii; and a son graduated from the University of Hawai`i College of Engineering and is now a mechanical engineering graduate student at the University of Hawai`i.

 Rodney Boychuk, MD